ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

 You can also open rqt_graph by opening rqt and selecting **Plugins** > **Introspection** > **Nodes Graph**.

-Your graph will be blank.
-Press the refresh button to the left of the dropdown list to see your two nodes.

-To see the topic connecting them, choose **Nodes/Topics (active)** from the dropdown list.
-Additionally, the number of **Namespaces** should be 0.

-.. todo: the above 4 sentences can be removed once the “nodes only” problem is fixed

 .. image:: rqt_graph.png

-You should see the above nodes and topic, and if you hover your mouse over any of the elements, the color highlighting as well.
+You should see the above nodes and topic, as well as two actions around the periphery of the graph (let's ignore those for now).
+If you hover your mouse over the topic in the center, you'll see the color highlighting like in the image above.

 The graph is depicting how the ``/turtlesim`` node and the ``/teleop_turtle`` node are communicating with each other over a topic.
 The ``/teleop_turtle`` node is publishing data (the keystrokes you enter to move the turtle around) to the ``/turtle1/cmd_vel`` topic, and the ``/turtlesim`` node is subscribed to that topic to receive the data.